apify/crawlee/README-new.md

 The CLI will prompt you to select a project template and then it creates a directory called `my-hello-world` with a Node.js project files.

-You can run the project using:
+You can run the project as follows:

 ```bash
 cd my-hello-world